Watching Call Patterns

 - Reviewing Playbooks — playbook misalignment often surfaces as anomalies

-- Call Spikes (admin) — the deeper investigation tooling
+- Call Spikes (admin) — investigating spike alerts

 - Notifications — controlling which alerts reach you